vmware-archive/transport-go/plank/README.md

 # Plank

 ## What is Plank?
-Plank is a small yet powerful Golang server that can serve static contents, single page applications, create and expose microservices over REST endpoints or WebSocket via a built-in STOMP broker, or even interact directly with other message brokers such as
+Plank is just enough of a platform to build whatever you want on top.
+It is a small yet powerful Golang server that can serve static contents, single page applications, create and expose microservices over REST endpoints or WebSocket via a built-in STOMP broker, or even interact directly with other message brokers such as RabbitMQ.
-RabbitMQ.
 All this is done in a consistent and easy to follow manner powered by Transport Event Bus.

-Writing a service for a Plank server is in a way similar to writing a Spring Boot `Component` or `Service`, because a lot of tedious plumbing work is already done for you such as creating an instance and wiring it up with HTTP endpoints using routers etc.
+Writing a service for a Plank server is in a way similar to writing a Spring Boot `Component` or `Service`, because a lot of tedious plumbing work is already done for you such as creating an instance of a service and wiring it up with HTTP endpoints using routers etc.
-Just by following the API you can easily stand up a service, apply any kinds of middleware your application logic calls for, and do all these dynamically while in runtime, meaning you can conditionally apply a filter for certain REST endpoints, stand up a new service on demand, or even spawn yet another whole new instance of Plank server at a different endpoint.
+Just by following the API you can easily stand up a service, apply any kinds of middleware your application logic calls for, and do all these dynamically while in runtime, meaning you can conditionally apply a filter for certain REST endpoints, stand up a new service on demand, or even spawn yet another whole new instance of Plank at a different endpoint.

-All of the features are cleanly exposed as public API and modules and, combined with the power of Golang's concurrency model using channels, the Transport Event Bus allows creating a clean application architecture, with straightforward and easy to follow logic.
+All features are cleanly exposed as public API and modules and, combined with the power of Golang's concurrency model using channels, the Transport Event Bus allows creating a clean application architecture, with straightforward and easy to follow logic.

-Detailed tutorials and examples are currently under work and will be made public on the [Transport GitHub page](https://vmware.github.io/transport/).
+Detailed tutorials and examples are currently in progress and will be made public on the [Transport GitHub page](https://vmware.github.io/transport/).
-Some of the topics that will initially be covered are:
+Some topics that will initially be covered are:

 - Writing a simple service and interacting with it over REST and WebSocket
 - Service lifecycle hooks